Hello there!

 Advocacy and Outreach

-I am the Vice-Chair of the MIT Graduate Student Council External Affairs Board (GSC EAB), and am responsible for general programming and maintaining the EAB newsletter (see latest (October 2022) here).
+From 2023-2024, I was the Vice-Chair of the Graduate Research and Development (GRAD) Coalition, the student arm of the GRAD Caucus in the House of Representatives, which represents over 200,000 graduate students in 32 universities over 17 U.S. states.
+I was responsible for executing the strategic vision set by the Chair, ultimately advocating for graduate student issues, and liaising with Congressional staffers to discuss and advance legislation addressing these issues.
+Our most notable accomplishment was organizing the Congressional briefing on graduate advising and mentorship in October 2023 in Washington D.C.
+Before that, I was the Vice-Chair of the MIT Graduate Student Council External Affairs Board (GSC EAB), and was responsible for general programming and maintaining the EAB newsletter.
 The GSC EAB is broadly the external arm of the MIT GSC, advocating on behalf of MIT graduate students in issues of concern to the group (e.g., climate change, research funding).
 We typically liaise with staffers in Congress and the Biden administration through letters and meetings.
 We have also sent out statements endorsing certain and relevant legislation (see here.)
-Most recently, I have led an Astrobites article on the formation of the Graduate Research and Development (GRAD) Caucus in the House of Representatives.
+I have led an Astrobites article on the formation of the Graduate Research and Development (GRAD) Caucus in the House of Representatives.
+I have also led a delegation of 10 MIT graduate students for a two-day advocacy trip in Spring 2023 where we met with over 60 House, Senate, and committee staffer in-person meetings (plus about 10 virtual meetings) on topics from graduate student mentorship to international student issues.

-I have co-led the PhysGAAP initiative, where we provide application guidance resources to prospective applicants to reduce the barriers for application to the MIT Physics PhD program, and to address the underrpresentation of students from historically excluded communities.
-We provide a mentorship program, virtual webinars, as well as a Q&A service.
+I have co-led the PhysGAAP initiative, where it provides application guidance resources to prospective applicants to reduce the barriers for application to the MIT Physics PhD program, and to address the underrpresentation of students from historically excluded communities.
+PhysGAAP offers a one-on-one mentorship program, virtual webinars, as well as a Q&A service.
 More information can be found here.
 Please reach out to me if you would like me to speak to your student group about demystifying the graduate school admissions process!
-This is a free service.
+This is a free service and I especially encourage requests from schools who do not typically have students going into MIT or graduate school in physics in general.

 Personal History